gilnam74/vex-sneppet/Pipeline-tutorials.md

 Run cmd and exequte: `pip install PySide`

 #### Install GitHub Desktop and clone pipeline
-Install [Github Desktop](https://electronjs.org/apps/github-desktop) and clone this repo to the local drive, where you supposing to keep Eve pipeline.
+Install [Github Desktop](https://electronjs.org/apps/github-desktop) and clone this repo to the hard drive where you suppose to keep Eve pipeline, for example, `D:/Eve`.

 [![](https://live.staticflickr.com/65535/48019681856_fd0a55facb_o.gif)](https://live.staticflickr.com/65535/48019681856_fd0a55facb_o.gif)

-Alternatively, you can just download this repo as a zip file and extract to the desired location.
-Hence you would not need GitHub Desktop but, in this case, it would be more tricky to get updates.
+Alternatively, you can just download this repo as a zip file and extract to the same desired location.
+Hence you would not need GitHub Desktop but, in this case, it would be more tricky to get updates each time (download again, extract, overwrite existing files).

-## The first project
+## The first Eve project
 Here we will step by step create an example project to understand the basics of Eve workflow.

+`Eve` presented as a folder with files on your hard drive and it does not include your project's data.
+For each of your project, we will need an additional folder usually located somewhere in "projects" dir, for example, `D:/projects/<projectName>`.

 #### Create project
-Go to the Eve root folder and run `createProjecrt.bat`:
+Go to the Eve root folder `D:/Eve` and run `createProjecrt.bat`:

 [![](https://live.staticflickr.com/65535/48019770601_10f9642217_o.gif)](https://live.staticflickr.com/65535/48019770601_10f9642217_o.gif)